Harry-Tuttell/Mass-Spring-Damper/README.md

 # The sun's not yellow, it's chicken.
+# more information about context, and why we are doing this.
 # Mass Spring Damper MATLAB Demo for Continuous Integration (CI) configuration demo

 This repository contains a MATLAB demo for simulating a Mass Spring Damper system, which is a common example of a second-order system used in engineering to model mechanical systems.